What to Expect with an At-Home Sleep Study?

 How do I prepare for a sleep study at home?

-You can do certain things before the study to help get the most accurate results possible.
-The first recommendation is to avoid napping on the day of your test since naps can impact your ability to fall asleep later at night.
+You can do certain things before your sleep study to help get the most accurate results possible.
+First, you should avoid napping on the day of your test since naps can impact your ability to fall asleep later at night.

 Another culprit that could prevent you from easily falling asleep is caffeine.
-Though you should be fine sipping on some coffee in the morning, steer clear of any caffeine in the afternoon or evening.
+Though you should be fine sipping on some coffee in the morning, steer clear of any caffeine in the afternoon or evening before a sleep study.

-Even after six hours, caffeine[7] remains in your system and could take up to ten hours to completely leave the body.
-If you consume caffeine too late in the day, this could prevent you from falling asleep at bedtime.
+Even after six hours, caffeine10 remains in your system and could take up to ten hours to completely leave the body.
+If you consume caffeine too late in the day, this could prevent you from falling asleep at bedtime11.

 Find More Information: Best Mattresses for Sleep Apnea